Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Experimental proposals

 \subsection{Implementation with trapped ions}

-A second experimental platform, which naturally enables the implementation of our proposed many-body teleportation protocol, is arrays of individual trapped atomic ions~\cite{bohnet2016quantum,vermersch2019probing,zhang2017observation}.
+A second experimental platform that naturally enables the implementation of the TW protocol is arrays of individual trapped atomic ions~\cite{bohnet2016quantum,vermersch2019probing,zhang2017observation}.
 Trapped ion qubits feature near-perfect replicability, negligible idle errors, and the ability to implement both a universal set of reconfigurable quantum gates~\cite{cetina2020} as well as analog long-range spin Hamiltonians~\cite{wineland2008entangled,monroe2013scaling}.
 Entangling quantum gates have been demonstrated between isolated pairs of trapped ions with fidelities exceeding $99.9\%$ \cite{Ballance:2016, Gaebler2016high}.
 Teleportation protocols---including the HPR protocol~\cite{landsman2019verified}---involving gate operations, partial measurement and feedforward operations, have been experimentally realized in a number of contexts~\cite{riebe2004deterministic, barrett2003sypathetic, Olmschenk2009, landsman2019verified}.

 Compared to Rydberg atom arrays, trapped ions offer two new regimes for exploring many-body teleportation.
-First, trapped ions naturally interact via a long-range analog Hamiltonian, whose time-evolution can be fully reversed.
+First, trapped ions naturally interact via a long-range analog Hamiltonian, whose time-evolution can be fully reversed within certain experimental regimes~\cite{korenblit2012quantum,teoh2020machine}.
 Implementing the TW protocol in this setting would provide a window into operator spreading and size distributions under such long-range dynamics~\cite{else2020improved,zhou2020operator}.
-Second, when operated digitally, the same long-range interaction enables the preparation of thermofield double states~\cite{martyn2019product,zhu2019TFD,su2020variational,wu2019variational}, paving the way towards a realization of the two-sided TW protocol at finite temperature.
+Second, when operated digitally, the same long-range interaction has already been demonstrated to enable the preparation of thermofield double states~\cite{martyn2019product,zhu2019TFD,su2020variational,wu2019variational}, a crucial step towards realizing the two-sided TW protocol at finite temperature (see Section~\ref{sec: preparing TFD}).